 Sydney Seymour

-I’m currently studying at the University of Oregon School of Journalism and Communication (UO SOJC) pursuing a Bachelor of Science with double majors in Journalism and Media Studies alongside an Ethics minor.
-Graduating in the spring, I aim to cover stories with trauma-informed, community-centered approaches.
+I’m a recent graduate from the University of Oregon School of Journalism and Communication (UO SOJC) with a Bachelor of Science, double majors in Journalism and Media Studies and an Ethics minor.
+With the “do no harm” motto at the forefront of my work, I aim to cover stories with trauma-informed, community-centered approaches.

-Throughout my time at the SOJC, I’ve also taken numerous classes within the Game Studies minor to expand my skills in game journalism and gamification.
+Throughout my time at the UO SOJC, I took numerous classes within the Game Studies minor to expand my skills in game journalism and gamification and took advantage of opportunities for international reporting as a UO-UNESCO news correspondent.

 If I’m not writing at a coffee shop or editing audio at home, you’ll find me playing both digital and analog games with friends or utilizing my streaming services.